ietf-wg-dnsop/wg-materials/status.md

 ## current WGLC Order

+* draft-ietf-dnsop-no-response-issue
+    (outstanding issues may be resolved)

 * draft-ietf-dnsop-refuse-any
     - has some outstanding items.

 * draft-ietf-dnsop-attrleaf
-    - working on an update
+    - Mr. Crocker is working on an update

-* draft-ietf-dnsop-no-response-issue
-    (outstanding issues may be resolved)

 ## Adopted